 While the false grammatical belief behind (b) could be that an impossible active form is possible, the reverse – that an impossible passive is possible – might explain some errors like that in (a).
 Consider this:

 (e) *Numerous problems are remained.

 The verb REMAIN is of the kind that cannot ever be passive.
-The false belief that it can might have been influenced by the possibility of the synonymous passive are left.
+The false belief that it can be might result from the possibility of using the synonymous passive are left.
 Note that (e) is like (a) only in containing a passive that should be active.
 A major difference is that SUFFER in (a) does not always have to be active: it can be passive in the right circumstances.

 Another always-active verb that is easily used wrongly in the passive is CONSIST OF, like this: